KiLJ4EdeN/COVID_WEB/README.md

 # DeepCOVID

+Source codes for the paper:
+A novel and reliable deep learning web-based tool to detect COVID-19 infection form chest CT-scan

+Please kindly cite the article at https://arxiv.org/abs/2006.14419 if you find this useful to your application.

 Create an accurate chest-ct COVID detection service in a few lines of code.

 You are free to change the code to use your desired models.